xroynard/MeshGradientPy/README.md

 matrix = build_AGS_matrix(mesh)
 ```

-More informations can be found in this [notebook](https://github.com/DonsetPG/MeshGradientPy/blob/main/Example.ipynb).
+More informations can be found in this [notebook](Example.ipynb).

 ### 3.1.
 Multiprocessing

-Each matrix can also be computed in a multi processed fashion using the '_multiprocessing' function, such as ``` build_AGS_matrix_multiprocess```.
+Each matrix can also be computed in a multi processed fashion using the `_multiprocessing` function, such as `build_AGS_matrix_multiprocess`.

 ## 4. Background